bgoonz/docs-collection/github/github/setting-up-and-managing-your-github-user-account/managing-your-membership-in-organizations/index.md

 ---
 title: Managing your membership in organizations
-intro: 'If you''re a member of an organization, you can publicize or hide your membership, view other people''s roles, and remove yourself from the organization.'
+intro: "If you're a member of an organization, you can publicize or hide your membership, view other people's roles, and remove yourself from the organization."
 redirect_from:
   - /articles/managing-your-membership-in-organizations
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Accounts
 children: